-As Rick Scott Eyes Senate, Evolving Florida Governor Faces Toughest Test Yet
+Republican Florida Governor Jumps Into Senate Race, Shaking Up 2018 Map

 Florida and the nation were recovering from the worst recession since the Great Depression and looking for change.
 It was also the dawn of the insurgent Tea Party movement, which embraced Scott as one of its own.

-After taking office, Scott announced planned to cut $5 billion out of the state budget.
+After taking office, Scott announced plans to cut $5 billion out of the state budget.
 However, the event wasn't held in the state capital of Tallahassee but in front of a crowd of Tea Party supporters in Eustis instead.
 To cheers and applause, Scott proclaimed, "It's a budget that's designed to reduce state spending, lower taxes and hold your government accountable.
 This is the budget you asked for."

 In his first year, Scott oversaw big cuts in spending on education, healthcare and the environment.
 He took aim at government regulations, eliminating an agency that oversaw development statewide — something that was all done with one purpose in mind.